 Tax Breaks that Expired or Changed on December 31, 2013 (Changes in Effect for Tax Year 2014)

-The tax breaks listed below will officially expire on December 31, 2013.
-This means that you can claim these breaks on your 2013 Tax Return, but not on returns for Tax Years beyond 2013.
+The tax breaks listed below officially expired on December 31, 2013.
+Therefore, you cannot claim these credits or deductions on your 2014 and later Tax Returns.

 - Deduction for Charitable Donations from IRAs: Taxpayers age 70 1/2 or older, who may be required to take minimum distributions from their retirement plans or face penalties, may directly donate a certain amount of their IRA funds, tax-free, to qualified charitable organizations.
 Learn about other charitable tax deductions you may qualify to claim on your tax return.

 - Educator Expense Deduction: Eligible educators (K-12 teachers, counselor, aide, or principal who worked in a school for at least 900 hours during the school year) were able to deduct up to $250 of qualified expenses (up to $500 if filing jointly and both spouses were educators) as an adjustment to gross income by claiming the Educator Expense Deduction.
 On 2014 and later tax returns, qualified educators may be able to claim their expenses as miscellaneous, itemized deductions (above the $250 limit, but subject to 2% rule).

 - Nonbusiness Energy Property Credit: This tax credit is worth up to 10% of the purchase price of qualified home energy-efficient products between $50 and $500.
 In order to claim this credit, you must have purchased the qualified improvements and placed them into your existing, primary residence (not a new home) during the year.
 Learn about the home energy improvements that qualify for the credit.